Our Mission

 About the Center

-As a catalyst for discovery, the Hale Family Research Center:
+As a catalyst for discovery, the Hale Family Center for Pancreatic Cancer Research:

-The Center is actively seeking partnerships within the pharmaceutical and biotech industries to promote new treatment modalities, and welcomes new alliances that lead to accomplishing this goal.
+The Hale Center is actively seeking partnerships within the pharmaceutical and biotechnology industries to promote new treatment modalities.
+We welcome new alliances that can lead to accomplishing this goal.

 Our Investigators

-The following investigators are currently affiliated with the Hale Family Research Center:
+The following investigators are currently affiliated with the Hale Family Center for Pancreatic Cancer Research:

 Brian M. Wolpin, MD, MPH